facundomorales999/Conceptos-AWS_Cloud/05-Seguridad_Identidad_y_Cumplimiento/Identidad de Acceso/IAM.md

 #### IAM Politicas de Contraseña Multifactor Autenticator MFA

-Metodo de seguridad para el Root y IAM User
+Metodo de seguridad para el Root y IAM User.
+When you enable MFA, this adds another layer of security.
+Even if your password is stolen, lost, or hacked your account is not compromised.
 MFA = Contraseña + otra verificacion

 Dispositivos: